kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 The installation and configuration for a KKP system consists of two important files:

 * A `values.yaml` used to configure the various Helm charts KKP ships with.
-This is where nginx, Prometheus, Dex etc. can be adjusted to the target environment.
+This is where nginx, Prometheus, Dex, etc. can be adjusted to the target environment.
 A single `values.yaml` is used to configure all Helm charts combined.
 * A `kubermatic.yaml` that configures KKP itself and is an instance of the [KubermaticConfiguration]({{< ref "../../references/crds/#kubermaticconfiguration" >}}) CRD.
 This configuration will